-The district is anticipating offering Physics through Finger Lakes Community College.
+The district offers Physics through Finger Lakes Community College.
+College Physics is taken concurrently with High School Physics.
 A per credit fee is charged to participate in this class.
 For 2006-2007, the anticipated fee for a 4 credit course is \$140.
 Some financial aid is available.